2: Adrenal Disorders

 Effective treatment depends upon proper identification of precipitating and perpetuating factors, meaning accidents, injuries, illnesses, daily activities, diet, and other information.
 Dr. Ruther conducts an intake to gather subjective information and patient history, as well as objective information about range of motion, orthopedic testing, postural analysis, and strength testing.
 Often blood chemistry testing is requested to identify excesses and deficiencies of many components mentioned above.
 A complete picture of the patient’s health is then determined, Dr. Ruther can employ the correct treatment that addresses each patient’s individual needs.

 I have always thought that acupuncture was pretty safe for everyone.
 That is because most peoples bodies do a pretty good job of regulating themselves, and they would probably get better anyway.
 Acupuncture generally works for most people, almost regardless of the skill of those performing it, because it works with the bodies own self regulating system.
 Some people do require very specialized techniques, as their body does not regulate itself very well.
 I have seen some incidences of people getting worse from seeing some acupuncturists, and even hospitalized.
 People often site the release of endorphins to be an effect of acupuncture to relieve pain and create other states of well being.
 I think the release of endorphins is a minor player in the treatment of pain and effect of acupuncture.
 There was actually a whole book written by a western medical doctor asserting that this was the entire mechanism of acupuncture's healing.
 The book went on to state that it does not even matter where you put in the needles.
 First of all, you might expect of trained western medical doctor to have some fairly detailed knowledge of basic physiology of the body, and perhaps the nervous system.
-In my experience of talking with medical doctors and nurses, they do not possess such understanding.
-They often are not aware of many serum tests that should be run for the medications they are prescribing.
+In my experience of talking with medical doctors and nurses, some of them do not possess such understanding.
 I have, of course, come across some more knowledgeable people than others.
 The other assertion of the book is also completely erroneous and unfounded.
 Myself, and all my patients can tell you that the placement of the needles does indeed make a very significant difference.
 A small change in the location can alter the entire therapeutic principal, or treatment stratagy of the treatment.
 It can make the difference between treating someone for blood stasis problems in the head, or gall bladder problems in the abdomen.
 Just by changing the location of the needle less than 1/2 inch.
 The result will follow accordingly.
 I can prove this to you over and over again, and you will feel the different effects of proper needle placement.
 My patients have often seen many other acupuncturists, with relatively small improvements.

 Chinese medicine and the etiology, evaluation and treatment of pain.